bstroebl/vereinsverwaltung/README.md

 # vereinsverwaltung
-a piece of software for managing memebers of an association (Verein) based on PyQt4, SqlAlchemy and Python2 German only, no translation available and planned use at your own risk
+a piece of software for managing memebers of an association (Verein) based on PyQt4, SqlAlchemy and Python2.

+German only, no translation available and planned.
+Use at your own risk.

 Licensed under the Gnu GeneralPublicLicense